amirelemam/sample-bank-webapp/README.md

 **Run**

-Before running, you need to change the Google Maps API Key on `./frontend/public/index.html`
+Before running, you need to replace the Google Maps API Key on `./frontend/public/index.html`

 - Docker (recommended)
-  Make sure you have the file `.env` with the environment variables
+  Make sure you have the `.env` file with the environment variables
   `$ test -e ./fronend/.env && echo file exists || echo file not found`
   Add permission to execute the script
   `$ chmod +x startFrontendWithDocker.sh`